ivanvorobei/SPIndicator/README.md

 indicatorView.presentSide = .bottom
 ```
 In last cases indicator will appear from bottom and attached to bottom.
+For manage offset check property `offset`.

 ## Other Projects